-It’s not that you need to be concerned about sharing too much about yourself to your therapist or saying certain phrases wrong.
-Instead, it’s about learning what can get in the way of you making the most progress on yourself through your therapy sessions.
-The following information will help you know what you can do to make sure your therapy is effective.
+Do not feel a need to be concerned about sharing too much about yourself with a counselor.
+It’s about learning how things can get in the way of making the most progress on goals through your therapy sessions.
+The following information will help teach what can be done to make sure your therapy is effective.

 If you’re wondering how to find a good therapist, it’s important that you start by looking at yourself and your expectations.
 While the therapist you work with is important, you play a major role in your therapy sessions.